 He who does the security breach on a system.

 In the Wiki also talk about the controversy of the term, but it follows a bit of opinion.
 Using both neologisms reflects a strong revulsion against the theft and vandalism on the net.
 'The neologism "cracker" in this sense may have been influenced by the slang term "cracker," which in Shakespearean English meant an unpleasant person and in modern colloquial American English survives as a synonym for evil delicate called "white trash."
+While it is expected that any real hacker has done some raids, with undeniable skill of their techniques, the term "cracker" falls into oblivion and raises "HACKER" the position of the dark side of the Force.

 Thus, there is far less overlap between hacker and cracker than regular reader misled by sensationalistic journalism might expect.
 Crackers tend to gather in small groups, very close and secret but well known in the media due to its disclosure.
 Though crackers often like to describe themselves as hackers.
 An easy way to distinguish and detect the difference between hackers and crackers is that crackers use names that hide their identities.
 Hackers never do this because they rarely use noms de guerre in everything they do, and when they do is to show rather than conceal.